Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Continued learning the basics of React with Stephen Grider's course.
 Started learning about class components.
 Had a little bit of fun with geolocation.

 **Thoughts:** I'm still a bit shaky on some of the syntax for React, so that might be a study focus for me over the weekend.
 I do really like using {props} as a way of using data cross-component.
 That goes back to the simplicity I talked about yesterday.
 Interesting note: my laptop's geolocation is about 15 miles off.
 That's a bit odd, but that explains why some ads that I see are targeted at the next town over and not my own town.

+### Day 65: Thursday, March 7th, 2019

+**Today's Progress:** Reviewed React basics, learned about state.

+**Thoughts:** I was deathly ill last week, which caused me to fall behind with work, which made me put studying on hold.
+That hurt, and I can tell that I regressed a bit with React, but that's fine.
+Today was mainly a review for React, and I took time to play around with state.
+I finally understand why components re-render so often - they do it every time a property of state changes that affects that component.
+Neat!